berkshelf/berkshelf/_includes/index.md

     cookbook 'database', github: 'opscode-cookbooks/database'
     cookbook 'myapp', chef_api: :config

-All sources _and_ their dependencies will be retrieved, recursively.
-Two kinds of sources can be defined.
+All listed dependencies _and_ their dependencies will be retrieved, recursively.
+Two kinds of dependency can be defined.

-### Metadata Source

-The metadata source is like saying `gemspec` in Bundler's [Gemfile](http://gembundler.com/man/gemfile.5.html).
-It says, "There is a metadata.rb file within the same relative path of my Berksfile".
-This allows you to resolve a Cookbook's dependencies that you are currently working on just like you would resolve the dependencies of a Gem that you are currently working on with Bundler.

-Given a Berksfile at `~/code/nginx-cookbook` containing:

-    metadata

-A `metadata.rb` file is assumed to be located at `~/code/nginx-cookbook/metadata.rb` describing your nginx cookbook.

-### Cookbook Source
+### Cookbook

-A cookbook source is a way to describe a cookbook to install or a way to override the location of a dependency.

-Cookbook sources are defined with the format:
+The usual way to define a cookbook dependency is with a `cookbook` statement in your Berksfile.
+They have the format:

     cookbook {name}, {version_constraint}, {options}